In-depth

 There are over 23,000 Nissan Leafs in NZ (and counting).

-The LEAF is one of the first mass-market EVs, and its batteries degrade more than newer-generation EVs (a lack of active cooling being the main culprit).
+The LEAF is one of the first mass-market EVs, and its batteries degrade more than those of newer-generation EVs (a lack of active cooling is the main culprit).

 Battery lifecycle